TESOL Certification Pathway

 This is what is known as an individual pathway to certification from NY State.
 NY State allows teachers to receive this certification through this pathway by just taking the requirements that they need.
 NY State will accept previous courses that you may have taken (both on the graduate and undergraduate level) towards the certification.
 We recommend that to have a definitive answer as to how many courses you may need you must actually apply for certification by going to the following webpage: NYS Office of Teaching Initiatives and access the TEACH Online System.
 Do this as soon as possible - even before you enroll in any courses!
 Please click here for directions on applying for certification.

 It has been our experience that teachers may have already taken one or all of the following areas previously in college and they need to hear back from NYS about their acceptance of their previous coursework towards the certification: "Linguistics", "English Grammar" and "Teaching Literacy Skills Methods".
 We also know that it does take, on average, 2-3 months (pre-pandemic) for you to get your evaluation back from NYS and you may not want to wait that long to get started in the program.
-However, most teachers usually know that they haven't taken the 6 credits needed in: "Methods of Teaching English to Speakers of Other Languages", so if they haven't heard back from NYS concerning the evaluation of their previous courses, we suggest that they take our 3 credit course EDU 5140, Teaching English Language Learners (which fulfills 3 credits of the "Methods of Teaching English to Speakers of Other Languages") while they're waiting.
+However, most teachers usually know that they haven't taken the 6 credits needed in: "Methods of Teaching English to Speakers of Other Languages", so if they haven't heard back from NYS concerning the evaluation of their previous courses, we suggest that they take our 3 credit course EDU 5140, Teaching English as a New Language (which fulfills 3 credits of the "Methods of Teaching English to Speakers of Other Languages") while they're waiting.
 Hopefully, by the time they are finished with that course they will have heard back from NYS and the courses that they need.
 Listed below are the graduate courses that we offer, as well as the sequence of courses (if you needed all the courses offered in the program, which would be unusual):

 Graduate course offerings in the program: